asengupta/avishek.net/_posts/2023-02-04-every-engineer-is-an-accountant.md

 We show an example of articulating value for a simple (or not-sp-simple case), where multiple factors can be at play.

 We are building a platform on Google Cloud Platform, consisting of a bunch of microservices.
 Many of these microservices are projected to call external APIs.
 Some of these APIs are prone to failure or extended downtimes; we need to be able to implement the circuit breaker pattern.
-We assume that one new microservice will be built per month for the next 6 months.
+We assume that one new microservice will be built per month for the next **6 months**.

-- The development cost of these microservices is $2000.
+- The development cost of these microservices is **$2000**.
-- The rate of return (hurdle rate) is 10%.
+- The rate of return (hurdle rate) is **10%**.
 This will be used to calculate the Net Present Value of future costs and benefits.
 - These microservices also require ground-up work when creating a new one.
 A microservice template or starter pack would reduce work required to deploy future microservices as well.

 Unfortunately, Istio is currently not being used.
 Istio is an open source service mesh that layers transparently onto existing distributed applications.
 If Istio was being used, we could have leveraged its circuit breaker pattern pretty easily.
 We need to advocate for using Istio in our ecosystem.
 Let us assume that currently we have no circuit breaker patterns implemented at all.
 How can we build a business case around this?